 How is my Score Determined?

-- 35% Payment History: When you make a late payment, you scores suffers.
+- 35% Payment History: When you make a late payment, you score suffers.
 The more recent, frequent and severe the lateness, the more it will affect your score.
-Bankruptcies, judgments, and collection account have a serious negative impact.
+Bankruptcies, judgments, and collection accounts have a serious negative impact.

 - 30% Amounts Owed: Carrying high balances on revolving debt (such as credit cards) and personal loans will lower your score.
-To keep your score high pay credit cards off each month.
-If you can, it's best to not use more than 40% of you available credit limit.
+To keep your score high, pay credit cards off each month.
+If you can, it's best to not use more than 40% of your available credit limit.

 - 15% Length of Credit History: The longer you have your accounts, the better it is for your score.

 - 10% New Credit: If you have recent inquiries or open new account it can lower your score.
 One thing to note is that all mortgage or auto loan inquiries that occurs within a short period of time are considered just one inquiry for scoring purposes and does not negatively affect your score.

 - 10% Types of Credit Used: Having a variety of accounts, such as credit cards, retail accounts and loans will boost your score.

 Want to view your credit report?
 Annual Credit Report.com is a free site that allows you to view your credit report once per year.
 Visit ANNUALCREDITREPORT.COM now!

 If you want a personalized review of your credit and how to repair it visit CREDITKARMA.COM.